rust-lang/rust/doc/tutorial-tasks.md

 discuss some of the more exotic synchronization types in the standard library.

-# A note about the libraries
+## A note about the libraries

-While Rust's type system provides the building blocks needed for safe and efficient tasks, all of the task functionality itself is implemented in the core and standard libraries, which are still under development and do not always present a nice programming interface.
+While Rust's type system provides the building blocks needed for safe and efficient tasks, all of the task functionality itself is implemented in the core and standard libraries, which are still under development and do not always present a consistent interface.

 In particular, there are currently two independent modules that provide a message passing interface to Rust code: `core::comm` and `core::pipes`.